KAIST-VICLab/old-photo-modernization/README.md

 ## Installation

 ### Clone Only The Code Directory
-This repository contains both website that is big (~1.5 GB) due to the demo.
+This repository contains website that is big (~1.5 GB) due to the demo.
-One can just clone the `code` directory.
+One can just clone the `code` directory to clone only the code part.

 ### Environment Setup
 ```